Infosys' Rs 9,200 cr share buyback to open on Jun 25 | Business

 - India

-Infosys' up to Rs 9,200 crore buyback plan is scheduled to commence from June 25, wherein the IT major has proposed to buy back shares at a maximum price of Rs 1,750 apiece.
+Infosys will commence it's up to Rs 9,200 crore buyback from June 25, wherein the IT major intends to buy back shares at a maximum price of Rs 1,750 apiece.

+The Bengaluru-based company has issued a public notice on Wednesday in various newspapers for the buyback of its equity shares from the open market through the stock exchange route.

-Kotak Mahindra Capital Company Ltd was appointed as the manager of the buyback, it added.
+Kotak Mahindra Capital Company Ltd was appointed as the manager of the buyback, a regulatory filing said.

 As per the proposed timeline, the date of commencement of the buyback has been set for June 25, 2021, and the last date for the buyback (whichever is earlier) would be December 24, 2021 (6 months from the date of the opening of the buyback) or when the company completes the buyback by deploying the amount equivalent to the maximum buyback size.